SAP-samples/cap-cds-hands-on/exercises/05/README.md

 The upshot of this is that the `Currencies` entity, when fully defined, has the three elements directly defined with it (`code`, which is a key element, and `symbol` & `minorUnit`) and, in addition, the two elements from the `CodeList` aspect (`name` and `descr`).

-This explains the 5 fields in the header for the corresponding initial CSV data file:
+👉 Consider the five fields in the header for the corresponding initial CSV data file, where their origin now should make sense:

 ```csv
 code,symbol,minorUnit,name,descr